 - money laundering

 Staying within the law

 Bulgaria recognises dual nationality.
 However, Australian officials may be limited in their ability to provide consular services if local authorities consider you a Bulgarian citizen.

-Homosexuality isn't illegal, but is not widely accepted in Bulgarian society.
-Violence against LGBTI travellers is rare but, in general, public displays of affection should be avoided throughout Bulgaria.
-More information: LGBTI travellers
+Homosexuality isn't illegal, but is not widely accepted.
+Violence against LGBTI travellers is rare but, in general, avoid public displays of affection.

 Take out comprehensive travel insurance before you depart to cover overseas medical costs, including medical evacuation.

 You'll need to maintain travel insurance for the duration of your stay in Bulgaria.
 You may need to show proof at the port of entry.